 Measurement and value realization

 Define a balanced set of success metrics that capture both forecast quality and operational impact.
-Metrics might include forecast accuracy (mean absolute error, weighted error measures), staffing adequacy (fill rate of planned shifts), service levels (percentage of interactions answered within target time windows), and cost metrics (staffing spend versus baseline).
+Metrics might include forecast accuracy, staffing adequacy, service levels, and cost metrics.
 Track secondary indicators such as process toil reduction, data pipeline health, and the frequency of policy violations.
 Use these metrics to drive a disciplined experimentation program that informs policy adjustments, model retraining triggers, and architectural refinements.

 Modernization outcomes and risk posture